This Creepy SurrealEstate "Ghost Child" Sneak Peek Is the Perfect Friday the 13th Treat - E! Online

 E!
 News has an exclusive preview of tonight's all new spooky episode of SyFy's series SurrealEstate.
 Titled "Ghost Child," the Aug.
 13 episode follows a rap super star who rents a client's recording studio and reveals a tragic spirit haunting the property in the process.

-The creepy clip picks up after Nick's (Tim Rozon) date with Megan (Tennille Read).
+The creepy clip picks up after Luke's (Tim Rozon) date with Megan (Tennille Read).

-"I know, but he's gone," Nick says to the other-worldly being.
+"I know, but he's gone," Luke says to the other-worldly being.
 "I cross my heart."

-Then a toy fire truck shoots out from under the bed and stops at Nick's feet.
+Then a toy fire truck shoots out from under the bed and stops at Luke's feet.
 Yikes!

 SurrealEstate follows an elite team of specialists that handle real estate cases no one else can: haunted and possessed houses.